amolloy/LinkAgainstTheWorldStudio/README.md

 This README is currently more like a journal for the development of this project.

+_1 January 2016_

+On second thought, using an ancient map format designed for systems with far less memory and storage space than modern computers was probably a bad idea.
+There are other options out there, but in the interest of making this as difficult for myself as possible (and therefore fun!)
+I decided to define my own format.
+There will actually be two formats:

+1. An editor-friendly format that is optimized to be easy to update and keep in a revision control system.
+1. A deployment format, optimized for fast deserialization, intended to be distributed with a shipping game.

+For now I will define only the editor format.
+The deployment format will come later, when I start working on the game proper.

+The editor format is documented [here](docs/EditorMapFormat.md).

 _30 July 2015_

 My oldest son, currently seven, is a huge fan of the Zelda series of